yuanbei/Nars-Wiki/NAL-5:-Statements-as-Terms.md

 -------------------------------------- **Conditional deduction** -------------------------------------

-`If robin is a bird and it's living, then robin is an animal`
+`//If robin is a bird and it's living, then robin is an animal`
 <br/>
 <br/>
 `<(&&,<robin --> bird>,<robin --> [living]>) ==> <robin --> animal>>.  `
 <br/>
 <br/>
-`If robin can fly, then robin is a bird`
+`//If robin can fly, then robin is a bird`
 <br/>
 <br/>
 `<<robin --> [flying]> ==> <robin --> bird>>.`